angeldzzz23/Shapes/README.md

-# Shapes-Game
+# Shapes

-the main goal of this game is to remember the pattern of the shapes.
+A pattern memorization game that uses shapes to display a pattern and then requires the user to select the order in which the shapes were displayed by the program.
+At the end, the user can see their score.

 **Preview**